krenzlin/AKTpi/README.md

-# AKTpi - buildroot tutorial for a dedicated audio RPi buildroot distro
+# AKTpi - your own RPi audio distro

 This is a basic tutorial on how to roll a dedicated distribution for your own audio projects using buildroot.
+Aim: rpi, audio, usb-interface, midi, package (jackcpp)

 **Disclaimer: This tutorial is based on the *2017.02.x* branch of buildroot.**